lloydarnold/global-event-persistor/scrapers/README.md

 ## GDELT Scrapers:

-You will need the inference API in language_models running and the backend running for these gdelt scrapers to run (this API classifies entries into categories)
+You will need the inference API in language_models running and the backend running for these gdelt scrapers to run (this API classifies entries into categories).

 ## GDELT Query